GoogleChrome/developer.chrome.com/site/en/blog/autoplay/index.md

     - On desktop, the user's [Media Engagement Index](#media-engagement-index) threshold has been crossed, meaning the user has previously played video with sound.
-    - The user has [added the site to their home screen] on mobile or [installed the PWA](installed-the-pwa) on desktop.
+    - The user has [added the site to their home screen](customize-install) on mobile or [installed the PWA](installed-the-pwa) on desktop.
 - Top frames can [delegate autoplay permission](#iframe-delegation) to their iframes to allow autoplay with sound.

-### Media Engagement Index (MEI)
+### Media Engagement Index

-The MEI measures an individual's propensity to consume media on a site.
-Chrome's [current approach] is a ratio of visits to significant media playback events per origin:
+The Media Engagement Index (MEI) measures an individual's propensity to consume media on a site.
+Chrome's approach is a ratio of visits to significant media playback events per origin:

 - Consumption of the media (audio/video) must be greater than seven seconds.
 - Audio must be present and unmuted.